abcdlsj/move-keep-to-memos/README.md

 ## What does this script import ?

-This script import text and original creation date.
+This script import text, associated ressources, label and original creation date.

-Image are not supported for now.